mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 ### Advantages

-* Provides many writers in a unified platform.
+* Upwork provides many writers in a unified platform.
-* Everyone's hourly rate is displayed publicly, so there's less work for the client in price discovery and negotiation.
+* Upwork publicly displays everyone's hourly rate, so there's less work for the client in price discovery and negotiation.
 * Upwork has a built-in escrow service, so freelancers are unlikely to defraud you.
   * In disputes, Upwork generally sides with clients, much to the chagrin of honest freelancers who get stuck with bad clients.
 * Upwork manages time-tracking and invoicing, making it simple to pay your freelancer.